It’s a coin toss, so it must be a random chance, a 50-50 proposition, right?

 Super Bowl Coin Toss Trends

-Watch for line moves, cool bonus offers and hundreds of team and player props when you check out NFL official betting partners FanDuel and Draft Kings (read our reviews of these sportsbooks).
+Watch for line moves, cool bonus offers and hundreds of team and player props when you check out NFL official betting partners FanDuel (read our reviews of the sportsbook).

 This happened the past eight years in a row before it broke in Super Bowl 57 when the Chiefs won the toss and the game.
-The team that wins the coin toss has lost the game, a trend that continued last year when the Cincinnati Bengals won the toss and lost the game to the Rams.
-Some sportsbooks will offer a coin toss prop ‘will the team that wins the coin toss also win the game’ so check that out when you see the coin toss result at Super Bowl 58.
+They repeated the feat in Super Bowl 58, can they do it again?
+KC called tails and won the toss at Super Bowl 59 and then got smashed by the Eagles.
+Some sportsbooks will offer a coin toss prop ‘will the team that wins the coin toss also win the game’ so check that out when you see the coin toss result at the next Super Bowl.

 Game | Toss Win | Game Win | |